Sign In / Sign Out

 - Core Requirement: ENG 502 Contemporary Critical Theories (offered every Spring semester)

 - Electives: Choose 4 courses from the list below for a total of 12 credit hours.
 Students may select additional elective courses outside of this list pending they are 400 level and above and have been reviewed and approved by the certificate advisors prior to inclusion on their plan of study.
 A minimum of two thirds of the courses taken to complete the certificate must be at the 500-level or above.
+As a general guideline a course to count toward the certificate, at least 70% of the course content should be texts within critical theory (not cultural texts such as literature, film, art, etc.).
+When in doubt, consult with the certificate's administrators.

 ENG 468 Environmental Literary Theory